 3. Semi-Variable Operating Costs

-Semi-variable costs include both fixed and variable components.
-These prices remain constant up to a certain point, but rise if usage surpasses a predetermined limit.
-A common example is energy bills, which have a fixed base rate that remains constant month after month but grow based on usage levels.
-Managing semi-variable expenses necessitates careful monitoring of both fixed and fluctuating components.
+Semi-variable costs contain both fixed and variable elements.
+These costs remain constant up to a certain level but rise once that threshold is exceeded.
+A good example is energy bills, which have a fixed base rate but increase with higher usage levels.

 How to Calculate Operating Costs